williamsnash/portfolio/_projects/(2) Mobile Monoploy Project.md

 ---

 # About
-For Iowa States' COM S 309 course, we were expected to create an App using maven, and SQL for the backend and Android Studio for the frontend.
+For Iowa States' COM S 309 course, we were expected to create an mobile app using java, maven, and SQL.
+My group decided to create the board game Monopoly where the properties were based on building on Iowa State University's campus.
+We also added a chat feature to allow for the players to communicate with each other within the game itself and individually.

+## Role
-My group decided to create the board game Monopoly.
-I was one of the second members in charge of the backend, and the database.
+I was part of the backend team, and was in charge of managing the database and creating the APIs for the user and chat for the front-end to use.
-# Backend
-## Users
+### Users
-I was in charge of creating the user class and user controller, the user controller connected to the the database and allowed for the user to be created, updated, and deleted.
-The user class was used as the interface between the Front-end and Backend.
+For the user and the associated data, I was in charge of creating the user class and user controller, the user controller connected to our database and allowed for the user to be created, updated, and deleted.
+The user class was used as the interface between the Front-end and Backend and allowed the front-end to access the user data.

-## Chat
+### Chat
-I was also in charge of creating a Chat feature.
+I was in charge of creating a Chat feature.
 This was setup similar to the user with the chat controller and the chat class.
-What differed was that chat was using websockets to allow for real time chat.
-This was my first time using websockets, and I found it very interesting.
-I also had to create a chat service to allow for the chat to be sent to the database.
+What differed was that chat was done using websockets, to allow for real time chat.

-## Database
-I personally had pervious experience with SQL, so I was in charge of the initial database setup and connecting the database to our backend.
+---

+# Skills/ Knowledge Gained

+- Maven
+- SQL management
+- Unit testing with JUnit